Non-Compete Agreement Lawyer

 Info Box

-If you have questions or concerns about how to handle a non-compete agreement you have signed, please contact our New Jersey non-compete attorneys by completing the online questionnaire accessible on every page of our website.
+If you have questions or concerns about how to handle a non-compete agreement you have signed, please contact our New Jersey non-compete attorney by completing the online questionnaire accessible on every page of our website.

 Smith's old employer may well decide to take Smith [and often his new company] to court to block him from taking the new job.
 At that point, a number of bad things can happen – the worst of which is that the new company may decide it wants no part of a lawsuit and fires Smith, leaving him without his old job or the new one and still saddled with a non-compete agreement.